Hafez al-Assad: Runup to 1963 coup: 1958–1963

-Assad was not content with a professional military career, regarding it as a gateway to politics.
+Assad was not content with a professional military career, regarding it rather as a gateway to politics.
 After the creation of the UAR, Ba'ath Party leader Michel Aflaq was forced by Nasser to dissolve the party.
 During the UAR's existence, the Ba'ath Party experienced a crisis for which several of its members—mostly young—blamed Aflaq.
 To resurrect the Syrian Regional Branch of the party, Muhammad Umran, Salah Jadid, Assad and others established the Military Committee.
 In 1957–58 Assad rose to a dominant position in the Military Committee, which mitigated his transfer to Egypt.
 After Syria left the UAR in September 1961, Assad and other Ba'athist officers were removed from the military by the new government in Damascus, and he was given a minor clerical position at the Ministry of Transport.

 Assad played a minor role in the failed 1962 military coup, for which he was jailed in Lebanon and later repatriated.
 That year, Aflaq convened the 5th National Congress of the Ba'ath Party (where he was re-elected as the Secretary-General of the National Command) and ordered the re-establishment of the party's Syrian Regional Branch.
 At the Congress, the Military Committee (through Umran) established contacts with Aflaq and the civilian leadership.
 The committee requested permission to seize power by force, and Aflaq agreed to the conspiracy.
-After the success of the Iraqi coup d'état led by the Ba'ath Party's Iraqi Regional Branch, the Military Committee hastily convened to launch a Ba'athist military coup in March 1963 against President Nazim al-Kudsi (which Assad helped plan).
-The coup was scheduled for 7 March, but he announced a postponement (until the next day) to the other units.
+After the success of the Iraqi coup d'état led by the Ba'ath Party's Iraqi Regional Branch, the Military Committee hastily convened to launch a Ba'athist military coup in March 1963 against President Nazim al-Qudsi (which Assad helped plan).

+The coup was scheduled for 7 March, but postponed until the next day.
 During the coup Assad led a small group to capture the Dumayr airbase, 40 km northeast of Damascus.
 His group was the only one that encountered resistance.
 Some planes at the base were ordered to bomb the conspirators, and because of this Assad hurried to reach the base before dawn.
 Because the 70th Armored Brigade's surrender took longer than anticipated, however, he arrived in broad daylight.
 When Assad threatened the base commander with shelling, the commander negotiated a surrender; Assad later claimed that the base could have withstood his forces.